Mobile Navigation

 1. Pay your bills on time.
 That goes for all your accounts, not just credit cards and loans.
 Payment history is your credit score’s most heavily weighted factor, as it makes up 35% of your credit score.

 2. Keep your credit card balances low.
-Credit history accounts for 15% of your credit score and as a result, it might be worth it to keep those old accounts open even if you don’t use them.
+Credit history accounts for 15% of your credit score, and as a result, it might be worth it to keep those old accounts open even if you don’t use them.

 3. Space out your credit applications.
 Each time you apply for a line of credit, the inquiry is noted on your credit report.
 One or two inquiries won't impact your score negatively, but when you have a bunch within two years, it can cause your score to fall.